-Government advice has been carefully followed and all areas of our service have been risk assessed to allow us to operate in a controlled and responsible way.
-Measures have been implemented to ensure our centres are COVID-19 secure which enable us to provide safe and enjoyable visits for everyone.
+At Surrey Adult Learning, we are firmly committed to running a high-quality service, putting the safety and welfare of our learners and staff as our top priority.
+We have carefully followed government advice and have risk assessed all areas of our service to allow us to open in a controlled and responsible way.
+A number of measures have been implemented to allow us to provide safe and enjoyable visits for everyone.

-Please take a moment to read the following important information before you visit a centre.
+Please take a moment to read the following important information before you visit.

-To protect our centre staff teams we need to avoid handling cash or cheques.
+To protect our Centre Teams, we are trying to avoid handling cash or cheques.
 Please enrol and pay by credit or debit card either via the online enrolment process or by calling our Customer Service Team on 0300 200 1044.

-As well as reviewing our room capacities, each centre will have directional signage and floor markings in place to support the 2 metre social distancing guidelines.
+The government guidance for Further Education settings is that social distancing measures have now ended.
+Each Centre will continue to have directional signage and floor markings.
 This will include walking on the left down corridors, walkways and stairs and our toilets and lifts will be operating on a one person at a time basis.
 Some areas won't be accessible.

 All visitors must sanitise their hands when they come into the building and regularly during their visit.
 Additional hand sanitiser stations have been positioned at key areas throughout the centre.

-Please arrive no more than 5 minutes early for your class to avoid queues and follow the social distancing rules while you're waiting.
+Please arrive no more than 5 minutes early for your class to avoid queues.
 If you know the room your class is being held in, you should go directly to the classroom.
 Reception staff can direct you if you are unsure of the location of your classroom.
-We've installed plastic screens at our reception desk to protect you and our staff.
-To support NHS Test and Trace we have QR codes for the NHS COVID-19 app displayed in all our building entrances, please ensure you scan the QR code when you arrive onsite.
+We've installed plastic screens at our reception desks to protect you and our staff.
+To support NHS Test and Trace we have QR codes for the NHS COVID-19 app displayed in all our building entrances - please ensure you scan the QR code when you arrive onsite.

 At the end of your class please follow the exit signage and leave the centre as quickly as possible.

 Please reduce the amount of contact you have with any shared equipment, whether this is learning resources or specialist equipment.
-Your tutor will demonstrate techniques on their own project and direct you while you work on your item.
-Social distancing should be maintained at all times.
-We ask for your cooperation in making sure that your workstation and all shared equipment is wiped down.
+We ask for your cooperation in making sure that your workstation and all shared equipment is wiped down after use.
 Disinfectant wipes will be available in each classroom so you can clean shared equipment before and after use and please dispose of these in the lidded bins provided.